smkamaldar/GitRecipe/mug-brownie.md

 * A pinch of salt
 * 2 tbsp olive oil
 * 3 tbsp water
+* 1/2 tbsp vanilla extract

 Steps
 =====

 1. Add all the dry ingredients to a mug.
-2. Add the oil and water.
+2. Add the oil and water and vanilla extract.
 3. Mix until everything is mixed together well.
 4. Microwave for 1 minute 40 seconds.